AVSLab/basilisk/docs/source/Install/installOnWindows.rst

 .. warning::

-    The :ref:`vizInterface` and ``opNav`` related modules are not currently working with the Basilisk 1.8.x build system.
+    On Windows the :ref:`vizInterface` and ``opNav`` related modules are not currently working with the Basilisk 1.8.x build
+    system.
 If you need this functionality, then please use Basilisk version 1.7.x for now.